RocketSoftware/COBOL-Samples/README.md

-# Micro Focus COBOL Samples
+# Samples for OpenText™ Micro Focus Visual COBOL and OpenText™ Micro Focus Enterprise Developer

 This repository contains samples for the Micro Focus COBOL language.

 ## License

-Copyright (C) 2023 Micro Focus.
+Copyright 2023 Open Text.
 All Rights Reserved.
 This software may be used, modified, and distributed (provided this notice is included without modification) solely for internal demonstration purposes with other